meilisearch/specifications/text/0039-_formatted-field-behavior.md

 #### Expected MeiliSearch Behavior (0.21)

+✅ If `attributesToRetrieve` is not set as a parameter, the expected behavior is the same as if `attributesToRetrieve` is equal to `*`.
 ✅ If `attributesToHighlight` and `attributesToCrop` are not set, do not return `_formatted` and don't compute highlights and crops.
 ✅ If cumulated fields in `attributesToHighlight` and `attributesToCrop` resolve to only having non-existent fields, do not return `_formatted`.
 ✅ If `attributesToRetrieve` is equal to `*` and `attributesToHighlight` or `attributesToCrop` are equals to `*`, return `_formatted` and compute highlights and crops on each fields.